ZFC without power set II: Reflection strikes back: Preliminaries

 \subsection{Jensen's forcing}

 In any universe $V\models\ZFC+\diamondsuit$ we can construct a subposet $\J$ of Sacks forcing (elements are perfect trees ordered by the subtree relation) with the following two key properties.

-\begin{theorem}[Jensen \cite{jensen:real}]\phantom{a} \begin{enumerate} \item The poset $\J$ has the ccc. \item Suppose that $r$ is a $V$-generic real for $\J$.
+\begin{theorem}[Jensen \cite{jensen70}]\phantom{a} \begin{enumerate} \item The poset $\J$ has the ccc. \item Suppose that $r$ is a $V$-generic real for $\J$.
 Then in $V[r]$, $r$ is the unique $V$-generic real for $\J$. \end{enumerate} \end{theorem}

-Such a poset $\J$ was first constructed by Jensen in $L$ \cite{jensen:real}.
-In $L$, $\J$ can be carefully constructed to yield the additional property that the collection of all $L$-generic reals for $\J$ is $\Pi^1_2$-definable in the forcing extension.
-Jensen used this to show that in a $\J$-forcing extension $L[r]$, $r$ is a $\Sigma^1_3$-definable non-constructible real \cite{jensen:real}.
-This is the lowest possible such complexity because $\Pi^1_2$-definable reals must be constructible by Shoenfield's absoluteness.
+Such a poset $\J$ was first constructed by Jensen in $L$ \cite{jensen70}.
+The choice of the $\diamondsuit$-sequence can potentially yield different such posets $\J$.
+In $L$, Jensen used the canonical $\diamondsuit$-sequence (defined by taking the least counterexample at each stage) to construct such a poset $\J$ with the additional property that the unique $L[G]$-generic real added by $\J$ is a $\Pi^1_2$-definable singleton \cite{jensen70}.
+This is the lowest possible such complexity because $\Pi^1_2$-definable singleton reals must be constructible by Shoenfield's absoluteness.

-Before we proceed, let us introduce a general notation for the product of $\mu$ many copies of a forcing with support less than $\delta$, which we will use throughout this article.
+Before we proceed, let us introduce a general notation for the product of $\mu$ many copies of a forcing with support of size less than $\delta$, which we will use throughout this article.

 \begin{definition} Let $\p$ be a forcing notion and let $\delta \leq \mu$ be regular cardinals.
 Let $\suppprod{\p}{\mu}{\delta}$ denote the product forcing of $\mu$ many copies of $\p$ with ${<}\delta$ support. \end{definition}